Updated: Mar 30, 2021

 We have grown to trust a few cruise lines because we've seen or experienced how they deliver to the expectations of our clientele, despite not yet enjoying CLIA membership.

 Pandaw River Cruises for Southeast Asia river cruising, offering a simple yet classic feel to more adventurous itineraries.
-Some of Odyssean Travel’s earliest river cruise clients sailed with Pandaw to great acclaim, I’m currently negotiating a whole ship charter for an exciting Cambodia & Vietnam itinerary for 2022!
+Some of Odyssean Travel’s earliest river cruise clients sailed with Pandaw to great acclaim, with some excellent opportunities to charter an entire ship during 2022 expedition sailings of Vietnam or Cambodia!

 Ritz-Carlton Yacht Collection is another easy suggestion, even if they've not yet sailed with any passengers due to pandemic-related delays.
 You won’t find much information on the internet, it’s an exclusive experience and they want it to stay that way – but if you’re already a fan of their hotels, you might enjoy their unique take on the cruise lifestyle.